ethereum-optimism/.github/CONTRIBUTING.md

 # Contributing

-When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
+🚨 Before making any non-trivial change, please first open an issue describing the change to solicit feedback and guidance.
+This will increase the likelihood of the PR getting merged.

 Please note we have a code of conduct, please follow it in all your interactions with the project.

 ## Pull Request Process

-1. Ensure that tests pass and code is lint free: `npm test`
+1. Ensure that tests pass and code is lint free.
+You can run `yarn test` and `yarn lint` locally to check.
 2. Update the README.md if any changes invalidate its current content.
-3. Include any tests for new functionality.
+3. Include tests for any new functionality.
-4. Reference any revelant issues in your PR comment.
+4. Reference relevant issues in your PR comment.

 ## Code of Conduct